May Natural History Museum

 • Blog

-Herkimer, World's Largest Beetle
+Herkimer the World's Largest Beetle

 Herkimer has been in his current location, at the entrance to Rock Creek Canyon along Highway 115 for more than sixty years.
 Prior to this time, he was part of the traveling May Tropical Exhibition.
 When the collection was housed in Weeki Watchee Springs, Florida in the 1950’s, Herkimer marked the entrance to the exhibit.